Reading time: 4 min.

 “For some time now my head has been feeling a lot warmer but I was unable to put my finger on the reason why.”

-Rob Brydon hair before and after hair restoration
+Rob Brydon before and after hair restoration

 So does this mean Rob Brydon has had a hair transplant?
 Not necessarily.
 While we can’t rule it out, there are other ways Rob might have tackled his male pattern baldness.
 These include: